Skip to main content

 Start by setting up a single data source.

-• Value Name: Enter the name of the value you wish to visualize, such as voltage or temperature.
+• Value Name: The specific metric to visualize, such as voltage or temperature.

-• Channel: Select the channel that provides the data you want to plot.
+• Channel: The channel providing the data to be plotted.

-• Client: Choose the entity or device connected to the channel.
+• Client: The device or entity connected to the selected channel.

-• Label: Provide a meaningful label to differentiate each data source on the chart.
+• Label: A custom label to identify the data source on the chart.

-• Area Color: Pick a color for the filled area of the chart using the color picker.
+• Area Color: The fill color for the area beneath the line.

 Create Area Chart